ryan-a-davis365/RDFitness/TESTING.md

 1. Published the page via GitHub pages and made sure everything was working well on the officially published page.

 ### ***Manual Testing:***
-* During testing, I used four different browsers to ensure cross-compatibility.
+* During testing, I used three different browsers to ensure cross-compatibility.
 The desktop browsers used by myself were:

   1. Chrome
   2. Firefox